tomidiy/SoftnessML_api/README.md

 # SoftnessML_api

-A FastAPI-based web service for predicting particle softness in molecular dynamics simulations using machine learning (Softness methodology).
+A FastAPI-based web service for predicting particle softness in molecular dynamics simulations using machine learning (based on the SVM methodology implemented by [Schoenholz et. al.](https://www.nature.com/articles/nphys3644)).
 The API processes GSD files to compute softness based on radial and angular structural features.